 That is not to say that the government should always simply enable the desired surplus of the domestic private sector.
 Private spending and saving behavior are influenced by distribution, institutional arrangements and other factors that might all need addressing.

 There are various strategies that could be employed in addition to an increase in government net expenditure.
-The job-guarantee program could ensure full employment irrespective of the desired net financial accumulation of the domestic private sector and foreigners.
-A redistribution of income to middle and low-income recipients would boost spending for any given desired sectoral outcome.
+A job-guarantee program could ensure full employment irrespective of the desired net financial accumulation of the domestic private sector and foreigners.
+A redistribution of income to middle and low-income recipients would boost activity for any given level of government expenditure.
 A debt jubilee would free up private income for spending that is currently devoted to private debt service.
 And so on.